sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

 ### Create custom communication scenario for outbound service

-Define the external SAP API Business Hub service as an available Communication Scenario.
+Define the external SAP Business Accelerator Hub service as an available Communication Scenario.

 1. Start typing **Custom Communication Scenario** in the Launchpad search and open the App from the results.